 Calculating an annualized number of youth experiencing homelessness or those at risk of experiencing homelessness is needed to ensure we are designing a system that will meet all the needs of youth and helps to identify where the gaps in services may be.
 However, this is a challenging process as this population is very adept at remaining hidden from sight and formal services.
 In addition, youth in this population have significantly more mobility and options to stay with friends or family compared to adults experiencing homelessness.
 As members of the Youth Action Board shared their experiences with not knowing what opportunities or programs were available for them, they identified the severe lack of resources compounded by a lack of knowledge of those few resources dedicated to youth and young adults experiencing homelessness in our community.
-Therefore, it is likely that the calculated annualized numbers represent an undercount of youth experiencing homelessness in Dallas and Collin Counties, especially for those who are doubled up.
+Therefore, it is likely that the calculated annualized numbers represent an undercount of youth experiencing homelessness in Dallas and Collin counties, especially for those who are doubled up.
 It is also commonly understood most of the young people we estimate to be at-risk of homelessness will never enter our youth homelessness system.

 Calculating an annual number requires us to review estimates from multiple data sources.
-Within our homeless response system, the All Neighbors Coalition 2023 Point In time Count showed just under 5% of our overall homeless population (4.97%) are young adults 18-24 years old at any given point in time.
+Within our homeless response system, the All Neighbors Coalition 2023 Point In Time Count showed just under 5% of our overall homeless population (4.97%) are young adults 18-24 years old at any given point in time.
 Our annual Homeless Management Information System (HMIS) enrollments into youth services programs showed 1,104 young adults served in all programs across 2022.
 National data shows an estimated 50% of youth exiting foster care will experience homelessness.
-In North Texas there are over 300 youth exiting foster care annually.
+In North Texas, there are over 300 youth exiting foster care annually.
 2021 Data from the Texas Child Welfare System showed that about 1.1% of children existing in the foster care system in Dallas County were recorded as a runaway youth and that was true for .5% of youth existing in Collin County as well.
-Together this data estimates that annually over 200 youth exiting the foster care system in Dallas and Collin Counties could experience homelessness.
+Together, this data estimates that annually, over 200 youth exiting the foster care system in Dallas and Collin counties could experience homelessness.

-In addition to the homeless response system and the child welfare system, there are 64 school districts in Dallas and Collin Counties.
+In addition to the homeless response and child welfare systems, there are 64 school districts in Dallas and Collin counties.
 Dallas Independent School District (DISD) is the largest and in 2021/2022 reported 3,749 homeless students.
-77% of these students were in doubled-up living arrangements and were considered to be at-risk of homelessness.
+77% of these students were in doubled-up living arrangements and were considered to be at risk of homelessness.
 Over 1,000 students (including those experiencing homelessness unaccompanied and those with their parents) were recorded as living in shelters, hotels/motels, or unsheltered situations.

 It is important to interpret our local data and annualized numbers within the context of what national research and studies have shown to be true about youth homelessness.
 One of the most significant studies produced was The Voices of Youth Count conducted by Chapin Hall in 2018 which provided representative national data on homelessness among youth and young adults.
-Their research helps guide and inform considerations for various subpopulations of youth like pregnant and parenting youth and LGBTQ+ youth.
-It also examines the intersection between homeless youth and the foster care system and the intersection of youth homelessness and the effects the experience of homelessness has on individual's education.
+Their research examines the intersection between homeless youth and the foster care system and the intersection of youth homelessness and the effects the experience of homelessness has on an individual's education.
 This research identified major challenges in addressing youth homelessness and provided recommendations for service providers and communities.
-From the Voices of Youth Count research, we know that up to 40% of homeless youth identify as LGBTQ+.
-If we apply this to our annual PIT count in 2023, we can estimate in Dallas and Collin Co that approximately 80 youth needed housing and services that could specifically meet their needs.
-In addition, we know that pregnant and parenting youth are at a higher risk of becoming homeless.